winterdharma/DharmaPearls/01_agama/dirgha/index.md

 DĀ 16 [Sujata](DA_16.html) (∥ [DN 31](https://suttacentral.net/dn31){: target="_blank"}) [T 1.70a20]

 While heading into Rājagṛha to solicit alms, the Buddha encounters a man named Sujata performing a ritual of bowing to six different directions.
 He stops and asks him why he's doing this, and the man explains that his father had asked him to do it from his deathbed.
 The Buddha proceeds to give him a teaching that uses the six directions to represent various relationships that a householder has in life, which amounts to a detailed outline of ethics for a lay person centered on reciprocal relationships.
 {:.synopsis}

+DĀ 18 [Personal Gladness](DA_18.html) (∥ [DN 28](https://suttacentral.net/dn28){: target="_blank"}) [T 1.76b24]

+While in contemplation, Śāriputra realizes that no other ascetic or priest has ever or will ever surpass the Buddha’s teaching.
+When he tells the Buddha about this, the Buddha questions him about how he knows this. Śāriputra gives the Buddha a long list of reasons he can surmise that the Buddha's teaching is the best, which serves as a summary of the Dharma.
+{:.synopsis}

 DĀ 21 [Brahmā’s Shaking](DA_21.html) (∥ [DN 1](https://suttacentral.net/dn1){: target="_blank"}) [T 1.88b13]